ongov/Ontario.ca-Jamstack-Toolkit/README.md

 To set the footer style differently for specific pages from the global config, you can specify it in the YAML front matter of the page:

 > `footerType: expanded`

-#### Links in the Design System Application Subheader

-Link text and URLs for the application menu can be configured using the locale file `/src/_data/app/app-locale-strings.js`, under the `applicationHeader.navMenu` key.

 ### Translation